 Dr. Gene C. Fant, Jr. is the eighth president of North Greenville University.
 He is also a leader in Christian higher education and a prolific writer.

 Since arriving at NGU in June 2017, Fant has prioritized rethinking the university’s organizational chart and encouraged the graduate school to be innovative in imagining new programs.
 Fant’s other priorities have included strengthening NGU’s academic programs and residential life.
 Under his leadership, NGU will celebrate its 125th anniversary.

 Previously, Fant served as the provost and chief academic officer at Palm Beach Atlantic (PBA) University in West Palm Beach, FL, for three years.
 Prior to his leadership at PBA, he held numerous academic positions both during his graduate work at the University of Southern Mississippi and, subsequently, Mississippi College and Union University.

-Born in Laurel, MS, and raised in Upstate New York and Virginia, Fant went on to his Bachelor of Science in Anthropology from James Madison University in 1984, Master of Arts in English from Old Dominion University in 1987, Master of Divinity in Biblical Languages from New Orleans Baptist Theological Seminary in 1991, Doctor of Philosophy and Master of Education in Educational Supervision in English from the University of Southern Mississippi in 1995, and Certificate in Educational Management from Harvard University in 2011.
+Born in Laurel, MS, and raised in Upstate New York and Virginia, Fant went on to earn his Bachelor of Science in Anthropology from James Madison University in 1984, Master of Arts in English from Old Dominion University in 1987, Master of Divinity in Biblical Languages from New Orleans Baptist Theological Seminary in 1991, Doctor of Philosophy and Master of Education in Educational Supervision in English from the University of Southern Mississippi in 1995, and Certificate in Educational Management from Harvard University in 2011.

 Fant is the author of four books: “The Liberal Arts: A Student’s Guide” (Crossway Academic, 2012); “God as Author: A Biblical Approach to Narrative” (Broadman & Holman Academic, 2010); “Expectant Moments: Devotions for Expectant Parents” (with Lisa Fant, Zondervan, 1999); and “Petrarchan Hagiography, Gender, and Subjectivity in Lady Mary Wroth's ‘Pamphilia to Amphilanthus’” (The Graduate School, University of Southern Mississippi, 1995).